Maria Beneyto: Work

 Beneyto's earliest work was in Castilian: Canción olvidada (1947) and Eva en el tiempo (1952).
-During the 1950s she published her first two poems in Valencian: Otra voz (1952) and Rayas al aire (1956).
+During the 1950s she published her first two poems in Valencian: Altra veu (1952) and Ratlles a l'aire (1956).
 In 1958 she produced her first prose work, the Castilian novel La prometida.
-She did not return to publishing in Valencian until the 1960s, with the novels La gente que vive al mundo (1966) and La mujer fuerte (1967).
+She did not return to publishing in Valencian until the 1960s, with the novels La gent que viu al món (1966) and La dona forta (1967).
 In 1977 she published the poetry collection Vidrio herido de sangre, and then began a long period of silence.
 This continued until the 1990s.

 In 1993 she published her Antología poética and the collections Tras sepulta la ternura and Poemas de las cuatro estaciones, as well as three collections in Castilian: Archipiélago (unpublished poetry 1975–1993), Nocturnidad y alevosía y Hojas para algún día de noviembre, and an Antología poética.
 In 1994 a new collection appeared: Para desconocer la primavera.
-1997 was again a prolific year in terms of publications, with a reissue of La gente que vive al mundo, the anthology Poesía (1952–1993), and a new collection: Elegías de la piedra quebradiza.
+1997 was again a prolific year in terms of publications, with a reissue of La gent que viu al món, the anthology Poesía (1952–1993), and a new collection: Elegías de la piedra quebradiza.
 Her last collection was published in 2003: Bressoleig insomnia anger.

 Throughout her literary career, Beneyto's work had been anthologized in several poetry collections, including Las voces de la medusa (1991), Paisaje emergente.
 Treinta poetas catalanas del siglo XX (1999), Contemporáneas.
 Antología de poetas de los Países Catalanes (1999), and Homenaje a la palabra.
 Veinticinco años de poesía al País Valenciano (1999).
 This places her as one of the main figures – along with Vicent Andrés Estellés, Carmelina Sánchez-Cutillas, and Joan Fuster – of the Valencian poetic generation of the 1950s.